apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 ### Resource type

-Resource type identifies what kind of Apify Platfrom object is referred to in the input field.
+Resource type identifies what kind of Apify Platform object is referred to in the input field.
 For example, the Key-value store resource type can be referred to using a string ID.
 Currently, it supports storage resources only, allowing the reference of a Dataset, Key-Value Store or Request Queue.

 For Actor developers, the resource input value is a string representing the storage ID.